Foothills Mall (Arizona)

-Foothills Mall is an indoor regional shopping mall located in Casas Adobes, Arizona, United States, with a Tucson postal address.
-Foothills Mall is a dead mall with capacity for over 90 stores and outlets for consumers and/or tourists, along with 8 restaurants and the AMC Theatres Foothills 15.
+Foothills Mall was an indoor regional shopping mall located in Casas Adobes, Arizona, United States, with a Tucson postal address.
+Foothills Mall had capacity for over 90 stores and outlets, along with 8 restaurants and an AMC Theatres Foothills 15.
+As of 2023, the mall has been demolished, with plans to convert the existing mall into a mixed-use project.

 History

-Opened in 1982 as a small upscale mall, Foothills Mall originally including Goldwater's (102, 939 ft.2) and Levy's (103, 429 ft.2) as its anchors, as well as the Plitt Foothills 4 Cinemas.
+Opened in 1982 as a small upscale mall, Foothills Mall originally including Goldwater's (102,939 ft.2) and Levy's (103,429 ft.2) as its anchors, as well as the Plitt Foothills 4 Cinemas.
 In 1985, Levy's became Sanger-Harris and in 1987, Foley's.
 In 1988, Foothills 4 Cinemas became Cineplex Odeon Foothills 7 Cinemas while Goldwater's became Dillard's in 1989.
 Both Dillard's and Foley's closed in 1994, as they were overlapped at nearby Tucson Mall.